vista-art/fragmentcolor/rfc/0001-pl-video-processor-proposal.md

     - It would greatly decrease performance.
     - It can introduce complex dependencies (ex.
 OpenCV) that could hurt portability.

 - **Build it in Python** with the Python bindings for [wgpu-native](https://github.com/gfx-rs/wgpu-native).
-We could use the same GPU abstraction library as the original solution, and leverage the existing Python knowledge in our team.
+We can use the same GPU abstraction library as the original solution, and leverage the existing Python knowledge in our team.

   - **Pros:**
     - Probably the fastest development cycle from all options.